scowalt/lemme-fizzem/README.md

 ### How to Build

+If you don't trust my shady executable and want to build the script yourself, here's how!

   1. Install Python 2.7.x
   2. Install pyinstaller
-  3. Run `pyinstaller main.py` in the project directory
+  3. Run `pyinstaller main.py` in the project directory, with the `--onefile` flag for a single executable

 ### Changelog